highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 Google Sheets is a spreadsheet application included as part of the free, web-based Google Docs Editors suite offered by Google.

-With Highcharts Dashboards' `GoogleSheetsConnector` is it possible to load data from a Google spreadsheet and insert it into the connector's data table, allowing the data to be rendered in any dashboard component, whether in a DataGrid, KPI, or chart.
+With the `GoogleSheetsConnector` in Highcharts Dashboards you can load tables from a Google spreadsheet right into one your dashboard components, whether it is a DataGrid, KPI, or chart.
 Like with other connectors, DataModifiers may be applied during parsing.
 Alternatively, the data may be filtered or modified before being parsed, in the `beforeParse` callback.

 The connector requires two API keys; one for the Google Spreadsheets API and one for the document itself.
 In addition, the owner of the Google account must grant read access to the document.
 See the [GoogleSheetsConnector API](https://api.highcharts.com/dashboards/typedoc/interfaces/Data_Connectors_GoogleSheetsConnectorOptions.GoogleSheetsConnectorOptions-1.html) for further details.